StanleyKinnokChan/second_brain/content/⚙️ Stack/AWS/AWS Transfer Family.md

 # AWS Transfer Family

 [[AWS Transfer Family/Untitled.png]]
+For transferring data if FTP has to be used

 - managed file transfer service that supports transferring TO/FROM **S3 & EFS**
 - provide managed “**servers**” which support many **protocols**